 "The art of life is to stay wide open and be vulnerable, yet at the same time to sit with the mystery and the awe and with the unbearable pain — to just be with it all." - Ram Dass

-I look back on the gift of my birthing experience as a turning point in my life.
-Through labouring through intensely jagged pain for 12 hours to birth my daughter, I crossed the threshold into understanding my own strength for the first time.
-After birthing my daughter my authentic creativity really began.
-I began to draw, paint and write spontaneously.
-I changed my whole life to reflect my intuition.
-I found my courage and passion for living.
-After I tasted my own willingness to feel the hard stuff - I knew I was strong enough to live my life authentically.
+Enduring the pain of my baby birthing experience was an emotional turning point in my life.
+After labouring through intensely jagged pain for 12 hours to give birth to my daughter, I crossed over a threshold.
+I understood my spiritual strength for the first time.
+Through my willingness to feel the physical pain of giving birth, I innately understood that I was strong enough to live my life in alignment with my authenticity.

 Facing Pain vs. Avoiding Pain

-"Mastering the ability of lavishing ourselves with unconditional love is one of the greatest accomplishments we can achieve in this life."
+"Mastering the ability to lavish ourselves with unconditional love is one of the greatest accomplishments we can achieve in this life."

 "If we witness our suffering, at some point, it begins to unfold, sensation by sensation, and untangle itself.
 With emotional pain, if we freely give ourselves to pay attention to it, it begins to show us the issue surrounding and driving it."